arjundevraj/stragglar/README.md

 StragglAR is a novel AllReduce algorithm for multi-GPU environments with a persistent straggler.
 Specifically, the multi-GPU environment should have a homogeneous topology and enable any-to-any connectivity, such as today's popular NVSwitched multi-GPU servers.
-StragglAR can outperform Ring AllReduce, both theoretically (in terms of communication complexity) and practically, in these environments when there is a persistent straggler GPU.
+StragglAR can outperform Ring AllReduce, both theoretically (in communication complexity) and practically, in these environments when there is a persistent straggler GPU.

 ## Usage